 Turkey is a significant buyer of Iranian oil; in 2011, it averaged nearly 200,000 bpd.
 In March 2012, Turkey said it would cut its buys from Iran by 10%-20% and Turkey received a P.L.
 112-81 sanctions exemption on June 11, 2012, renewed on December 7, 2012, and again on June 5, 2013.
 Some press reports have accused Turkey's Halkbank of settling much of Turkey's payments to Iran for oil or natural gas with shipments to Iran of gold.
-That form of payment by Turkey is sanctionable under Executive Order 13622 (see above) and will also be sanctionable as of July 1, 2013, under P.L.
+That form of payment by Turkey is sanctionable under Executive Order 13622 (see above) and is also sanctionable as of July 1, 2013, under P.L.
 112-239.
-No U.S. sanctions have been imposed on any Turkish firms under Executive Order 135622 and U.S. officials testified on May 15, 2013, that Turkey is not paying for its gas imports from Iran with gold.
-Undersecretary of the Treasury Cohen testified that there is gold going from Turkey to Iran but it is mostly accounted for by Iranian private citizens' purchases of gold in Turkey to insulate themselves from the declining value of the rial.
+No U.S. sanctions have been imposed on any Turkish firms under Executive Order 135622; U.S. officials testified on May 15, 2013, that Turkey is not paying for its gas imports from Iran with gold, but that the gold going from Turkey to Iran consists mainly of Iranian private citizens' purchases of Turkish gold to hedge against the declining value of the rial.
+On January 6, 2014, the Commerce Department issued an emergency order blocking a Turkey-based firm (3K Aviation Consulting and Logistics) from re-exporting two U.S.-made jet engines to Iran.
+That and other firms reportedly involved in the deal denied that the engines were bound for an Iranian airline (Pouya Airline).40

 Turkey buys natural gas from Iran via a pipeline built in 1997.
 Turkey is Iran's main gas customer because Iran has not developed a liquefied natural gas (LNG) export capability.
 During the pipeline's construction, the State Department testified that Turkey would be importing gas originating in Turkmenistan, not Iran, under a swap arrangement, and the State Department did not determine that the project was a violation of ISA.
-In 2001, direct Iranian gas exports to Turkey through the line began, but still no ISA sanctions were imposed.
-Many experts assert that the State Department views the line as crucial to the energy security of Turkey, a key U.S. ally.
+In 2001, direct Iranian gas exports to Turkey through the line began, but no ISA sanctions were imposed.
+Many experts assert that the State Department views the line as crucial to the energy security of Turkey, which is a key U.S. ally.
 Prior to the EU decision on October 15, 2012, to bar sales of Iranian gas to Europe, Turkey was also the main conduit for Iranian gas exports to Europe (primarily Bulgaria and Greece).
 Turkey said in December 2012 that it is constructing a second Iran-Turkey gas pipeline (the work is being performed by Som Petrol).
-No determination of sanctions violation has been announced.40
+No determination of sanctions violation has been announced.41